jaideep2/apinaio/README.md

 # apinaio

 > **Warning**
 > In development phase.
 Help is needed!
-This is a one man show, but I really want to build this out for the world.

-Ready to host LLaMa2 + SD/AnimateDiff + ffmpeg API
+Ready to host ollama + Stable Diffusion + ffmpeg Docker images

+## Features

+One click deployment of LLM (ollama), text2image (Stable Diffusion) and ffmpeg for all your text2video needs.
+All three can be configured under config folder.
+For example:

+- config/ollama/entrypoint.sh for downloading models and serving via API
+- config/ollama/modelfiles for defining custom models
+- config/comfyui/provisioning.sh for installing custom packages and nodes
+- config/comfyui/models.csv for defining custom models
+- config/comfyui/nodes.csv for defining custom nodes

 ## Start

-declare your environment variables in .env and launch a container with docker compose.
+Rename template.env to .env and define all the environment variables there then launch a container with docker compose.

 You can also self-build from source by editing .env and running docker compose build.